 Our program has research foci at the interface of informatics and biomedicine, genomics, and computational modeling of biological systems.
-In particular, the systematic acquisition of data made possible by genomics, proteomics, electronic health records, biosensors, and imaging technologies has created a tremendous gap between available data and their biological interpretation.
-Given the rate of data generation, it is well recognized that this gap will not be closed with direct individual experimentation.
-Computational and theoretical approaches to understanding biological systems provide an essential vehicle to help close this gap.
-These activities include computational modeling of biological processes, computational management of large-scale projects, database development and data mining, algorithm development and high-performance computing, as well as statistical and mathematical analyses.
+In particular, the systematic acquisition of data made possible by genomics, proteomics, electronic health records, biosensors, and imaging technologies has created a tremendous gap between available data and their biomedical interpretation.
+Given the rate of data generation, it is recognized that this gap will not be closed with direct experimentation.
+Computational and statistical approaches to understanding biological and biomedical systems also provide an essential vehicle to help close the gap.
+These activities include modeling biomedical and biophysical processes, large-scale database development, data mining, machine learning, and high-performance computing.

 Yale has an interdepartmental CBB PhD program.
-The advantage of an interdepartmental program is that CBB students complete the CBB curriculum while being able to do their dissertation research in the laboratory of a faculty member in any relevant department at Yale (which might be a biological science department, computer science, statistics, applied math, etc.).
-They do not have to satisfy the PhD requirements of their research adviser’s department.
+The advantage of such a program is that CBB students complete the CBB curriculum while being able to perform dissertation research in the laboratory of a faculty member in any relevant department at Yale; students do not have to satisfy the Ph.D. requirements of their research adviser’s department.

 We welcome your interest in Yale’s CBB program.